harol5/front-end-notes/git-tutorials/basic-commands.md

 - git init (initialize git).
 - git status (shows latest updates).

-- git checkout -- 'file name or "dot" to remove all file' (remove files).
+- git checkout -- 'file name or "dot" to remove all file' (remove changes not added but saved).
 - git add 'file name or "dot" to add all' (adds file that you wants to commit).
-- git reset 'file name or "dot" to remove file' (remove files added previously).
+- git reset 'file name or "dot" to remove file' (remove files added previously "from stage to changes", if none, will do nothing).

 - git commit -m "your message" (commits files added along with a descriptive message).
 - git commit -m "your message" --amend (overwrites lastes commit).